corespring/corespring-api/modules/lib/search/README.md

 It's recommended to follow the post-installation to set up a daemon to run elasticsearch on boot/when it goes down.

 You also need to set the cluster name in your `elasticsearch.yml` file.
 Using Homebrew, this file will be in `/usr/local/Cellar/elasticsearch/1.0.0/config/elasticsearch.yml`.

 You should set the `cluster.name` value to `corespring_elasticsearch`:

   cluster.name: corespring_elasticsearch

+This name should match what is set in application.conf or in the environment

+You should set the `node.name` value to `Corespring Test`.

+   node.name: "Corespring Test"

+This name should match what is set in application.conf or in the environment

 ### Install the Javascript Plugin